 Yunnan Province in 2012

 they lost their USA funder.
-At the same time we joined with Joseph Xu and Faith Zhou to help primary students from migrant or minority groups in the Kunming area.
+At the same time, we joined with Joseph Xu and Faith Zhou to help primary students from migrant or minority groups in the Kunming area.
 We were especially interested in Miao children and began a program just for them in 2014.
 OurTibetan administrator ceased his program eventually but Blessing Hands continued to help the college scholarships in Shangri-la until all the students no longer needed scholarship assistance.
 Joseph Xu and Faith Zhou ceased their cooperation with Blessing Hands in 2016 saying their students no longer needed our assistance.

 The Blessing Hands Blog started on August 29, 2005, as a report on Betty Cutts’ visit to rural schools and summer English camp experiences.
 You can see our history in this blog at this link. http://blessinghands.blogspot.com.
 When newsletters became more effective, the blog became a place to post recent newsletters and movies.